EyupKiraz/eyupkiraz/README.md

 - I value collaboration and communication, and I always strive to build strong working relationships with my colleagues. 🤝

 - Most importantly, I'm passionate about using technology to make a positive impact on people's lives.
 I believe that every line of code has the potential to change the world, and I'm excited to be a part of that process. 🌍

-If you're looking for a software engineer who is passionate, driven, and a little bit adventurous, then look no further!
-I can't wait to join your team and tackle some exciting challenges together. 😄